Materials & FAQs

-Each grant project will receive up to $50,000 towards equipment and installation costs.
+Winning grant projects will receive up to $50,000 towards equipment purchase and installation costs.
 Funds can be used for wind, solar, geothermal, landfill gas, wave or tidal, biomass, gas produced during the treatment of wastewater, and qualified hydropower.
 Funds cannot be used for estimates, administrative costs, or site improvements.

-- What if our organization doesn’t own the property where the project would be installed?
+- Do we have to own the building/property where the project will be installed?

-You don’t have to own the building if you can provide a letter of approval from the owner.
+You do not have to own the building/property if you provide a letter of approval from the building/property owner.

 - If selected, when would we receive funding?

-A first payment of 30% of the grant funds will be released at the time the executed Memorandum of Understanding (MOU) (MOU) is received.
+A payment of 30% of the grant funds will be released at the time the executed Grant Agreement is received.
 The remaining funds will be released once the project is complete and verified.

 - How soon does the project need to be completed?

-Recipients will have 18 months from the time of the award to complete the project.
-An extension is possible if a change order request is submitted and approved.
-Recipients will also need to show that their project is fully funded within 60 days of the award date.
+Recipients will have 24 months from the time of the award to complete the project.
+An extension is possible if a change order request is submitted and approved by Tacoma Power.

 - Does Tacoma Power have a list of solar installers that I can choose from in getting bids for a potential grant project?